arzwa/MultilocusIsland/docs/draft-hapdip2.md

 [@caballero1994; @zhang2004; @agrawal2011].
-On the other hand, it is well appreciated that during the process of adaptation, different loci enjoy different probabilities of rising to high frequencies.
-Dominant alleles are easier picked up by selection than (partially) recessive ones with the same homozygous effect (Haldane's sieve; @haldane1927, @turner1981).
+On the other hand, it is well appreciated that during the process of adaptation, different loci enjoy different probabilities of rising to high frequencies, with dominant beneficial alleles having higher establishment probabilities than (partially) recessive ones with the same homozygous effect (Haldane's sieve; @haldane1927, @turner1981).
-These two aspects interact when adaptation is from standing variation, as the (on average) higher initial frequency of partially recessive alleles increases the fixation probability, whereas its recessivity decreases it [@orr2001].
+These two aspects interact when adaptation is from standing variation, as the on average higher initial frequency of partially recessive alleles increases the fixation probability, whereas its recessivity decreases it [@orr2001].
 To examine how the realized genetic architecture of local adaptation depends on